 Americans try to regroup as Europe has 5-3 lead in Ryder Cup

-Europe filled the board with blue in the morning, eventually winning three of the four matches in fourballs for its largest three-session lead in 14 years.
+Europe filled the board with its blue scores right from the start, winning three of the four matches in fourballs for an 8-4 lead, its largest after three sessions in 14 years.
 It held on in foursomes, with Henrik Stenson delivering clutch putts in the only match that was close.

+But the score should sound familiar, and it was enough to make them cautious.

 That’s the same deficit Europe faced in 2012 at Medinah when it produced the largest comeback on foreign soil.
 The Americans have never made up that much ground away from home, though they were the first to win after trailing 10-6, at Brookline in 1999 when they front-loaded the Sunday lineup with their biggest stars.